swayambhu-dhuri/infranest/services/blog-service/Readme.md

 | POST   | `/api/v1/blogs`           | Create a new blog    |
 | PUT    | `/api/v1/blogs/{id}`      | Update a blog        |
 | DELETE | `/api/v1/blogs/{id}`      | Delete a blog        |

+This document will be updated as more services and infrastructure components are added.